-- New Creates a new timing SDC file and saves it into the <Project_location>\constraint folder. - When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry.
+- New Creates a new timing SDC file and saves it into the <Project location>\constraint folder. - When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry.

-Figure 39 · Create New SDC Dialog Bob
+Figure 39 · Create New SDC Dialog Box

 - Import Imports an existing timing SDC file into the Libero SoC project.
-The timing SDC file is copied into the <Project location>\constraint folder. - Link Creates a link in the project's constraint folder to an existing timing SDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Timing Constraints Editor (see Timing Constraints Editor User Guide for details) to modify the SDC file(s) associated with one of the three tools: - o Synthesis When selected, the timing SDC file(s) associated with the Synthesis tool is loaded in the constraints editor for editing. - o Place and Route When selected, the timing SDC file(s) associated with the Place and Route tool is loaded in the constraints editor for editing. - o Timing Verification When selected, the timing SDC file(s) associated with the Timing Verification tool is loaded in the constraints editor for editing.
+The timing SDC file is copied into the <Project location>\constraint folder. - Link Creates a link in the project's constraint folder to an existing timing SDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Timing Constraints Editor (see Timing Constraints Editor User Guide for details) to modify the SDC file(s) associated with one of the three tools: - o Synthesis When selected, the timing SDC file(s) associated with the Synthesis tool is loaded in the constraints editor for editing. - o Place and Route When selected, the timing SDC file(s) associated with the Place and Route tool is loaded in the constraints editor for editing. - Timing Verification When selected, the timing SDC file(s) associated with the Timing Verification tool is loaded in the constraints editor for editing.

-Figure 40 · Timing Constraints Edit Options in Constraint Manager o Timing Verification - The check is performed against the post-synthesis gate level netlist.
+Figure 40 · Timing Constraints Edit Options in Constraint Manager

-- Check Check the legality of the SDC file(s) associated with one of the three tools described below: - o Synthesis The check is performed against the pre-synthesis HDL design. - o Place and Route The check is performed against the post-synthesis gate level netlist.
+- Check Check the legality of the SDC file(s) associated with one of the three tools described below: - Synthesis The check is performed against the pre-synthesis HDL design. - o Place and Route The check is performed against the post-synthesis gate level netlist. - Timing Verification The check is performed against the post-synthesis gate level netlist.